Trump leaves military hospital and enters ‘uncharted territory’

 The president’s doctors showed no such hesitancy in disclosing details about his temperature, blood pressure, heart rate and blood oxygen level — all of which they said were normal.

-Trump minimized in a tweet Monday the dangers presented by the virus that has felled at least 209,000 people in the United States.
+Trump minimized in a tweet Monday the dangers of the virus that has felled at least 209,000 people in the United States.

 “Don’t be afraid of Covid.
 Don’t let it dominate your life,” he tweeted.
 “We have developed, under the Trump Administration, some really great drugs & knowledge.
 I feel better than I did 20 years ago!”